A huge place, 1.5km by 800m, dedicated to the Theban gods and Egypt's pharaohs.

 View from third terrace onto the cliffs behind the temple.

-In this catagory:Hatshepsut temple (3) West Bank (21) Luxor (36) Egypt 2004 (115) travel (2523) photography (2541)
+Show me stuff on:Hatshepsut temple (3) West Bank (21) Luxor (36) Egypt 2004 (115) travel (2523) photography (2541)

 center: tombes of Ramses III and Horenheb, right: tombs of Ramses VI and Thutankhamun, left: tomb where we burried all the tourists.

-Get me more on:Valley of the Kings (2) West Bank (21) Luxor (36) Egypt 2004 (115) travel (2523) photography (2541)
+Find me:Valley of the Kings (2) West Bank (21) Luxor (36) Egypt 2004 (115) travel (2523) photography (2541)